Why this exists

 $$S_j = \mathbb{E}_{x \in X_j}[g_j(x) \cdot |f_j(x)|]$$

-The intuition: an expert that gets low gating weight and produces small activations contributes little to the model’s output and can be removed with minimal reconstruction error.
-REAP then removes the lowest-scoring experts and propagates residuals to keep the model’s functional manifold topology intact.
+The intuition: an expert that gets low gating weight and produces small activations contributes little to the output and can be removed with minimal reconstruction error.
+REAP then removes the lowest-scoring experts and propagates residuals to keep the functional manifold topology intact.

 The constraint that shaped everything: the RTX 5090’s 32 GiB was simultaneously my inference platform, evaluation framework, and training environment.
 Pruning, eval, and SFT all competed for the same VRAM, and no two of them could run at the same time.
 At BF16, the model occupied 30.6 GiB — 97% of GPU capacity, leaving zero room for gradients or activations during training.

 This total-resource competition, not the pruning algorithm, turned out to be the hard problem.
-And the variable that ultimately solved it was not what I expected.

 The calibration mix that rewrote my priors